Salt Lake company to move to Murray after 119 years; building to be demolished - ExBulletin

 Salt Lake company to move to Murray after 119 years; building to be demolished

-SALT LAKE CITY A fifth-generation family-owned clothing store that has been a Salt Lake City staple for more than a century is moving to a new location in the Salt Lake Valley after its downtown store was deemed too damaged by a 2020 earthquake to be repaired and will be demolished.
+SALT LAKE CITY A fifth-generation family-owned clothing store that has been a Salt Lake City staple for more than a century is moving to a new location in the Salt Lake Valley after its downtown store was deemed too damaged by a earthquake. land of 2020 to be repaired and will be demolished.

-After weeks of privately notifying customers of the impending move, UWM Men's Shop, formerly known as Utah Woolen Mills, officially announced plans to relocate this week.
-Signs announcing a “closing sale” are now posted in the windows of its location at 59 W. South Temple.
+After weeks of privately notifying customers of the impending move, UWM Mens Shop, formerly known as Utah Woolen Mills, officially announced plans to relocate this week.
+Signs announcing the sale's closing are now posted in the windows of its location at 59 W. South Temple.

 UWM plans to open a new store at the corner of 6100 South and State State in Murray, near Fashion Place Mall, which will open May 6, while its old location is phased out in the coming weeks.
 A farewell party is planned for May 2 to celebrate the company, according to BJ Stringham, the company's president.